minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 For security reasons the token must be at least 10 characters long.

 Our recommendation is to provide the token to the user in the form of a QR code.
 The CoronaTest app is designed to work with QR codes and provides the user the ability to scan a QR code containing their test token.
-We also provide support for manually entering the token - however due to the poor user experience we highly recommend that QR codes are provided.
-It is of course possible to use both a manual token and a QR so the user can choose their desired method.
+We also provide support for manually entering the token - however due to the poor user experience we highly recommend that QR codes are provided, with the manual code / deeplink as fallback in case the user is viewing their result on the same device.

 ### Analog Code